makepad/makepad/README.md

 widgets/render/src/*.rs - nested crate for the render engine

-The only 'web' JS code sits is here, its a typed-array RPC driven simplification of the webGL API widgets/render/src/cx_webgl.js
+The only 'web' JS code sits here, its a typed-array RPC driven simplification of the webGL API widgets/render/src/cx_webgl.js

 Prerequisites: Install cargo-watch, i use it for livecoding/building